 If you’re getting started on your clothing business journey, there are a few things to consider before you choose a clothing manufacturer.

 This might seem like an obvious question, but it’s an important one.
 Not all clothing manufacturers are capable of producing all types of clothing.
 For example, outdoors or exercise clothing often requires special materials, such as lycra or waterproof fabrics.
 You need to be sure that the manufacturer you choose is able to make the clothing products that you want.
 Even better, you should try and use a manufacturer that specializes in making the clothing that you want.
-If you’re starting a clothing business that sells stylish swimwear, then you would do well to work with a manufacturer that has a lot of experience with swimwear.
+If you’re starting a clothing business that sells stylish summer dresses, then you would do well to work with a dress manufacturer that has a lot of experience with dresses.
 Just like if you want to sell luxury clothes then you might like to work with one of the luxury clothing manufacturers, etc.

 You need to decide whether you’re going to work with local manufacturers in your country or area, or overseas manufacturers.
 Typically, this means choosing between manufacturers in the United States and Europe or manufacturers in Asia (typically China, Hong Kong, Taiwan, Vietnam, India, and Bangladesh).
 It’s quite rare to find economically-viable clothing manufacturers in smaller countries, but if being locally-made is important to you, you might be able to make it work.